-Table 5 below shows the proportion of the general waste currently disposed of to landfill that could potentially be diverted using existing systems and available options.
+Error!
+Reference source not found. shows the proportion of the general waste currently d isposed of to landfill that could potentially be diverted using existing systems and available options.
 The table also shows the tonnes per week of each material that could have been diverted.
 The data on the individual materials has been taken from the Waste Not Consulting SWAP surveys.